Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3llMN85Ghyw.md

 ### Transcript

-> if you have both, philophobia and arachnophobia i feel really sorry for you, pacifist mode mod it is unless you use the mod where someone used jace's face but i think that's honestly the worst solution to everything
+> if you have both, philophobia and arachnophobia I feel really sorry for you, pacifist mode mod it is unless you use the mod where someone used jace's face but I think that's honestly the worst solution to everything